 A-League: Melbourne Victory v Sydney

-Melbourne Victory host Sydney FC in a 2013-14 A-League elimination final at Etihad Stadium on Friday April 18.
+Melbourne Victory host Sydney FC in Round 25 of the 2013-14 A-League season at AAMI Park on Saturday March 29.

 Head-to-head: